chusAlvarez/spotathome/README.md

 ## main.cpp
 Main program:

--Read the configuration from json
+- Read the configuration from json
--Create a serverRequest for each server in the configuration, and another one to notify the failures -launch a secondary thread with its own healt endpoint -Call all the servers in the order given by the serverListManager, and if fails send a message using the notifier -Stop when a signal is received
+- Create a serverRequest for each server in the configuration, and another one to notify the failures
+- launch a secondary thread with its own healt endpoint
+- Call all the servers in the order given by the serverListManager, and if fails send a message using the notifier
+- Stop when a signal is received